 MD/PhD Program Details

-In the Penn State College of Medicine MD/PhD Program, you’ll explore the ways in which medicine and basic research can be combined through translational research.
+In the Penn State College of Medicine Medical Scientist Training Program, you’ll explore the ways in which medicine and basic research can be combined through translational research.

 Integration of the medical and graduate curricula is emphasized from the beginning, and this is sustained even during your predominantly medical or graduate years of training.